Making Exercise Healthy Medicine

 The forward head and rounded shoulders are a surprising hidden source of shoulder and rotator cuff pain and impingement.
 With the head held forward, and/or shoulders rounded, the upper shoulder rotates forward which gets in the way of normal motion when you raise your arm.
 The upper arm bone squashes the soft structures of the shoulder capsule against the shoulder bones (where the scapula meets the clavicle).
 This can cause pain, squashing (impingement) and rotator cuff injury.
 How often does this happen?
 Every time you wash and comb your hair, pull off a shirt, put away groceries, scratch your head, brush your teeth, and reach for anything you can be causing mechanical injury to the area and / or cutting into rotator cuff tendons a tiny bit at a time, until they fray and eventually tear.
 In short, a forward head and rounded shoulders can cause shoulder and upper back and neck pain through many dozens of injurious movement mechanics a day.
 Injury adds up over time.

-3. Muscular Pain from Trying to Stand and Sit Straight - Craning, Overcompensating, Yanking Chin In, Forcing Stretches
+3. Muscular Pain from Trying to Stand and Sit Straight - Craning, Overcompensating, Yanking Chin In, Leaning Back, and Forcing Stretches

 Check yourself - when you try to stand or sit "straight" or "pull back your shoulders" - do you do it by increasing the inward curve of your lower back, by craning your neck, yanking the chin inward too hard, tensing the shoulders and back of the neck?
 No wonder you hurt.

-People are often told to stand up straight by bringing "ears over shoulders" or pulling their shoulders back.
-The result is that they tip their head back and crane the neck instead of getting the point - which was to straighten your upper body positioning (posture), not make it worse.
+People are often told to stand up straight by bringing "ears over shoulders" or "pulling their shoulders back."
+One common result is to tip head back and crane the neck instead of getting the point - which was to straighten upper body positioning (posture), not make it worse.
 See the drawing of Backman!™ below demonstrating craning.
 To stand and sit straighter, don't tip your head back, yank your ear over your shoulder, or merely bring shoulders back, leaving the neck still tilted forward.
 Get the concept of unrounding the upper spine instead of forcing the neck back to make comfortable healthier upright position.

 Are you so tight that you crane your neck to look up, or to try to stand straight?